ankraft/ACME-oneM2M-CSE-mkdocs/docs/howtos/ServiceProviderRegistration.md

 # How to Interconnect Service Providers

-A normal oneM2M deployment consists of a set of oneM2M nodes that are connected to each other in a tree-like structure, consisting of a root infrastructure node (IN-CSE) and several child nodes that can be either middle nodes, application service nodes (ASN-CSE), or application dedicated nodes (ADN-CSE).
+A normal oneM2M deployment consists of a set of oneM2M nodes that are connected to each other in a tree-like structure, consisting of a root infrastructure node (IN-CSE) and several child nodes that can be either middle nodes (MN-CSE), application service nodes (ASN-CSE), or application dedicated nodes (ADN-CSE).

 ## Service Provider Registrations